Jikiden Reiki; Wellbeing and life Coaching; Holistic Massage and Body Work Therapies.

 Which massage is right for me?

 Some clients know exactly which therapy they are looking for, while others know what they want to feel like after.
-During the consultation, I will ask you what you hope to achieve and if you have had massage before.
-Between us, we will be able to give the right combination for your needs.
+You are invited to book a free, no-obligation phone call with me to discuss further if you wish through my Book Appointment page.
+At the beginning of each appointment for bodywork and soft tissue therapies, I will ask you what you hope to achieve and between us, we will decide on the right combination for your needs.

 As a therapist, I know what pressure feels like to my hands, and what temperature I am feeling, but I have no idea what it feels like to you!
 I need your feedback during the session to ensure I am delivering the massage you want.
 I may suggest we try firmer pressure with some knots, but I will never exceed your comfort zone, and will work with you, at your speed, to achieve your goals.